Furcohaptor

 Furcohaptor is a genus of monopisthocotylean monogeneans, belonging to the family Diplectanidae.
-All known species are parasitic on the gills of Tonguefish (Family Cynoglossidae).
+All known species are parasitic on the gills of tonguefish (family Cynoglossidae).

 Members of the genus Furcohaptor have a haptor with atypical structure (two long haptoral arms, one pair of typical anchors, one pair of rod-shaped hooks, five pairs of typical-shaped marginal hooks, and one pair of marginal hooks which are reduced in size) and the genus was originally placed in the family Ancyrocephalidae, but a study based on morphology and molecules demonstrated in 2017 that it was a member of the Diplectanidae.

+Etymology

+The generic name, Furcohaptor, is in reference to the specimens' bifurcate haptors.

 Species

 According to the World Register of Marine Species, the valid species included in the genus are: